-There were three questions in the questionnaire asking to what extend the students have achieved the learning outcomes (see details in section 4.3).
-The options given to the students were "achieved", "partly achieved", or "not achieved".
+There were three questions asking to what extend the students have achieved the learning outcomes (see details in section 4.3).
+The options given to the students were achieved/partly achieved/not achieved.

-All the participants answered that they achieved the learning outcome we thought were the most important during our work: understanding the importance of a clear and structured communication that is comprehensible to all parties.
-Some of the other learning outcomes, especially (b) and less so (c) and (d), were not fully achieved (Fig.6).
+All the participants answered that they achieved the learning outcome we thought where the most important during our work: understanding the importance of a clear and structured communication that is comprehensible to all parties.
+Some of the other learning outcomes, especially (b) and less so (c) and (d) were not fully achieved (Figure 6).

-Figure 6.
-Achieving learning outcomes

 The majority of the students (14) reported that they achieved the learning outcome of understanding the importance of involving all parts in the decision-making process.
-As appears from the interviews, the roleplaying session allowed looking back and reflecting on one's own and other's roles and contributions.
-As one of the students puts it: "...Afterwards all feelings are like that: 'Oh my God we did not think of the blood pressure and this and that ...I should have had a greater role' ".
+As appears from the interviews, the roleplaying session allowed looking back and reflecting on own and other's roles and contributions, as one of the students puts it: "...
+Afterwards all feelings are like that: "Oh my God we did not think of the blood pressure and this and that ...
+I should have had a greater role".